5 marketing trends to look out for in 2020

 1. Walled gardens

-Companies such a Facebook and Google are working hard on keeping its users inside their respective ecosystems – and you’ve likely already started noticing some changes.
+Companies such as Facebook and Google are working hard to keep their users inside their respective ecosystems – and you’ve likely already started noticing some changes.

 When you Google something today, how often are you served the answer you’re looking for without even having to click through to a different page?
 Or if you’ve looked up an event on Facebook, have you noticed you’re now able to purchase tickets right there and then, without being redirected?